CyprienRicque/stdflow/README.md

 - README.md
 - .gitignore
 TODO: setup pipelines_root, models_root, tests_root, notebooks_root, src_root, config_root, logs_root, reports_root
+TODO: common steps of moving a file / deleting a file (requires pipeline)
+TODO: version :last should use the metadata (datetime in file and of the file to know which one is the last)
+TODO: option to delete previous version when saving

 TODO: setup the situation in which you chain small function in a directory and it deletes the previous file before creating a new one with another name. in the chain it will appear with different names showing the process
 TODO: a processing step can delete the loaded files.
-TODO: common steps of moving a file / deleting a file
 TODO: setting export=False ? delete_after_n_usage=4 ?
-TODO: version :last should use the metadata (datetime in file and of the file to know which one is the last)